gabriellst/WhatsAppBot/README.md

 #### Things it can do:
-> * Send: Short messages, long messages, stacked messages, messages with links, pictures with text, text with emojis.
-Reply normal text and text with links.
+> * Send short messages, long messages, stacked phrases, messages with links, pictures with text, text with emojis.
+> * Reply normal text, text with emojis and text with links.

 #### Things it can't do, yet:
 > * Send audios, stickers, pictures with no text messages with emojis only, messages with link preview.